How Can I Hydrate Myself Quickly? How Electrolytes Can Help

 When you experience electrolyte and fluid loss, you may develop signs of dehydration.
 Your body stops functioning as efficiently, and you may experience muscle pain or difficulty thinking.
 Left untreated, you may develop severe dehydration, which can be life-threatening and usually involves a trip to a healthcare facility.

-Here are the main symptoms of dehydration:
+Here are the main signs of dehydration:

 - Dark yellow urine